How To Become a Licensed Real Estate Agent in New York

 This means your earnings come strictly through commission and referrals.
 This also means that taxes are not being deducted, nor are you receiving any benefits.

-Percentages or splits can further convoluted if you join a team, which we'll discuss later, and commissions can mean you collect less than 10% off of any closed deal or upwards of 70%.
+Percentages or splits can be further convoluted if you join a team, which we'll discuss later, and commissions can mean you collect less than 10% off of any closed deal or upwards of 70%.

-Brokers and brokerages almost always collect a part of your commission in exchange for their sponsorship, lending their good name, and offering any support even if it's just nominal.
+Brokers and brokerages almost always collect a part of your commission in exchange for their sponsorship, lending their good name and offering any support, even if it's just nominal.

 Can I Collect a Salary From an Agency or Brokerage Instead?

-A lot of these offices have salaried agents, regular office hours, and may offer benefits.
+Many of these offices have salaried agents, regular office hours, and may offer benefits.

-Just remember that if you decide you need a salaried position, there usually isn't a lot of upward mobility and you're usually limited in how much you can earn.
+Just remember that if you decide you need a salaried position, there usually isn't a lot of upward mobility, and you're usually limited in how much you can earn.

 Furthermore, you won't be collecting any commission.

-Thirdly: What Kind of Support Can the Sponsoring Broker Offer You?
+Thirdly, What Kind of Support Can the Sponsoring Broker Offer You?

-However, a sponsoring broker or brokerage can also offer you as much as a dedicated desk at an office, headshots, a computer, an email address, use of printers, telephones, tech support, a landing page or website, analytics, design support, educational workshops and seminars, a marketing budget, and access to numerous resources.
+However, a sponsoring broker or Brokerage can also offer you as much as a dedicated desk at an office, headshots, a computer, an email address, use of printers, telephones, tech support, a landing page or website, analytics, design support, educational workshops and seminars, a marketing budget, and access to numerous resources.

-Fourthly: What Are the Fees Associated With Becoming an Associated Agent?
+Fourthly, What Are the Fees Associated With Becoming an Associated Agent?

 As you might have guessed, a broker willing to offer you all the support you need might also ask you for hefty sums in return.